Memorable Manitobans: Gordon Minto Churchill (1898-1985)

 Soldier, educator, lawyer, MLA (1946-1949), MP (1951-1953), MP (1953-1957), MP (1957-1958), MP (1958-1962), MP (1962-1963), MP (1963-1965), MP (1966-1968).

 During the Second World War, he served overseas as a Captain with the Fort Garry Horse (1939-1942), Second-in-Command of the Manitoba Dragoons (1942-1943), Elgin Regiment (1943-1944), Officer Commanding, First Canadian Armoured Personnel Carrier Regiment (1944-1945), Dean of Khaki College (1945).
-Returning to Canada, he studied law, was called to the Manitoba Bar in 1950, and practised at Winnipeg.
+Returning to Canada, he studied law, was called to the Manitoba Bar in 1950, and practised at Winnipeg as a member of the firm Swift Macleod and Deacon.

-In 1945, he was elected to the Manitoba Legislature as an Army representative.
+In the 1946 war services election, he was elected to the Manitoba Legislature as an Army representative.
 In 1949, he resigned and was a candidate at the federal general election, for Winnipeg South Centre, but was defeated.
 He was elected to the House of Commons, to the same constituency, at a by-election in June 1951, and was re-elected in 1953, 1957, 1958, 1962, 1963, and 1965.
 He became a member of the Privy Council in June 1957 and held several portfolios in the Diefenbacker government, including Minister of Trade and Commerce from June 1957 to October 1960, Minister of Veterans Affairs from October 1960 to February 1963, and Minister of National Defence from February to April 1963.
 He was made a Queen’s Counsel in 1962.
 He was given an honorary doctorate by the University of Winnipeg in 1976.

 On 9 August 1922, he married schoolteacher Mona Mary McLachlin (1900-1983) at Dauphin and they had a daughter, Winona Churchill (wife of ?
 Walker).